Mau124/OptiBoost/docs/README.md

   - Do not use abbreviations on variable and method names, always specify them explicitly and add short comments to your methods
   - Be consistent with the general project coding style and with your changes
 - Open your pull request

-## Donate ☕

-Coffee is the best friend of the developer!
-[Buy me a coffee](https://www.buymeacoffee.com/optipieapp) and let's make the project even better!

 ## Contact 📞